 History of WICS

 WICS has grown quite a bit since then.
 With a much bigger group involved and more succession planning, WICS has become a strong organization dedicated to encouraging women to pursue the computer science field and providing them with the support to achieve these goals.
-As of 2022, with 12 board members and 4 committees (external affairs, internal affairs, community outreach, and marketing), WICS is able to make a larger impact on female ICS students and support them while they build up their career in the technological field.
+As of 2023, with 13 board members and 4 committees (external affairs, internal affairs, community outreach, and marketing), WICS is able to make a larger impact on female ICS students and support them while they build up their careers in the technological field.

 I also learned a lot about leadership and working with others, both from being led and then learning what I liked/disliked from that.

 I wanted to join WICS because I was originally a Pharmaceutical Sciences major who decided to switch to Computer Science, and I had no idea how I would navigate this whole new world.